neektza/nikicajokic.me/_drafts/eventmachine_internals_and_the_reactor_pattern.md

 #### The Heartbeat

-A heartbeat is a way to continuously check the state of the selectables.
+A **heartbeat is a way to continuously check the staleness of the selectables**.
 Every selectable for which a stale state is possible (ie. a long-lived connection) has a ```heartbeat``` method implementation.
 This method checks if the connection is stale by checking if there was any activity in a certain specified interval.

 Here's the implementation for a ```StreamObject``` that represents any socket that's used for long-lived data streaming.